 My clients' successes are often a collaboration of their work, my work, and our colleagues' work.
 Much of what I do is behind the scenes and for the greater glory of moving an issue or a story forward.
 Still, there are some things I feel okay touting as having created, worked on, or helped with.

 One of the political issues I care most about is federal funding for biomedical research.
-Disease and illness aren't limited to any one political party, demographic, state, or city; it affects everyone.
+Disease and illness aren't limited to any one political party, demographic, state, or city; they affect everyone.
 Funding at the National Institutes of Health has not kept the pace of inflation since 2003.
-That's just not right.
 We're falling behind, globally, in new discoveries and economic growth.
-There's change in the air, though, and it makes me proud to be a part of forging that change: 2015 has found Republicans and Democrats in Congress working together on restoring and sustaining NIH funding.
-It's an honor to work with ACTforNIH on PR, relationship building, social media, and other activities that will ultimately help discover better treatments and cures.
+There's change in the air, though, and it makes me proud to be a part of forging that change: Republicans and Democrats in Congress are working together on restoring and sustaining NIH funding.
+It's an honor to work with ACTforNIH on strategic communications and related initiatives that will ultimately help discover better treatments and cures.

 American Society for Cell Biology

 Science! [beep boop boop] I really like working with the American Society for Cell Biology.
 They represent the dudes and ladies peering into petri dishes, ready to change the world.
-I've worked with ASCB on op-eds, their annual meeting in Philadelphia in 2014, and the announcement of The Allen Institute for Cell Science.
+I've worked with ASCB on op-eds, their annual meetings, and the announcement of The Allen Institute for Cell Science.

 Combined Federal Campaign of the National Capital Area

 Organizations that take a look at themselves once a year or more and ask, "how can we do better?" are organizations I want to work with.
 I help the CFCNCA with an annual self-evaluation of their program, conducting interviews with staff and loaned executives, offering insights and recommendations.
 This allows them to work most effectively with federal employees on their charitable giving.
-Any work that benefits strong nonprofits, I want to be a part of.
+Any work that benefits nonprofits and strategic charitable giving, I want to be a part of.

 I have celiac disease and cannot eat gluten.
 To help others navigate the gluten-free lifestyle, I wrote a column for The Cooking Channel called "Beat the Wheat" featuring recipes, stories, and tips for those also living with the disease.
 So basically, I got paid to cook and eat and write a few words about it.
 Dreams can come true.

 I bet when you hear the words "personal branding," you roll your eyes.
 So did I, until I started teaching a new "Personal Branding" class at Georgetown in their graduate programs in journalism and public relations.
 Really good PR people are good at their jobs because they know how to promote companies, brands, products, or issues.
 When it comes time to promoting themselves, though, PR people squirm and get shy and want to turn that mirror right around.
 My Personal Branding curriculum helps people have a clearer understanding of who they are, how they're perceived, what their talents and skills are, and how they can talk about themselves as a whole person, not just a job title.
-It seems to be working because (not to brag) I received two awards in 2015 for the course: The "Above and Beyond" Golden Bulldog Award (student- and alumni-chosen) and the Dean's "Faculty Dedication" Award, for mentoring, teaching, and devotion to students' growth and development.
-Check out my blog; I'll write about Personal Branding from time to time, and hopefully make it less squicky for people.
+It seems to be working because (not to brag) I've won some awards!
+I won the 2015 "Above and Beyond" Golden Bulldog award (student- and alumni-chosen), the 2015 Dean's "Faculty Dedication" award, 2016's Faculty of the Year, and 2017's "Above and Beyond" Golden Bulldog award.

 Mike Isabella's Crazy Good Italian